 Tonicha facilities the application of Omnigen in clinical practice, by supporting our customer base, both digitally and face-to-face.
 She joined NuVision in 2018 after completing her MChem in Medicinal Chemistry at the University of Leeds.

 Dr Emily Britchford

 Emily is experienced in both academic and applied scientific research.
 She holds a PhD in Tissue Engineering from the University of Nottingham where she was part of the EPSRC doctor training program in regenerative medicine.

-Along with her NuVision® role, Emily is a post-doctoral research associate in Academic Ophthalmology at the University of Nottingham where she is focused on the development of Omnigen for acute ocular surface trauma.
+Emily was previously a post-doctoral research associate in Academic Ophthalmology at the University of Nottingham where she is focused on the development of Omnigen for acute ocular surface trauma.

 Senior Compliance Officer

 Shahin has over 20 years experience in Quality and Regulatory Affairs in the Medical Devices and Human Tissue industries.